duanyang25/BaoForPostgreSQL/notes_liam.md

 ```shell
 PG_CONFIG = /usr/lib/postgresql/12/bin/pg_config
 ```
-in order to find the correct header file of Postgresql 12. (postgresql-server-dev-13 14 15 have different implementations of header files)
+in order to find the correct header file of Postgresql 12. (postgresql-server-dev-13 14 15 have different implementations of header files, which are not supported after testing)

 2. Since we did not use the VM to load the dataset, the `postgresql.conf` on our local machine locates at
 ```shell